- 1 Knitting materials and tools:

 In the next Round knit all knit stitches as purl stitches and all purl stitches as knit ones.
 Continue working in 1 to 1 ribbing pattern *p1, k1* until the work measures 10 cm or 4 inches from the edge.

-Body of the baby cable hat knitting pattern:
+Body of the baby cable hat:

 Round 1: Change to a larger size of the needles and switch the yarn color from white to red.
 In this round, we are going to increase.
 Recently, many people have asked why we are doing increases and what it gives at the end.
 In most of the cases changing the size of the needles is not enough to knit a hat that will sit well on the head.
 If you compare stockinette stitch and cable patterns, you will see that cables make work more compressed and tight that, at the end, can drastically change desired size of the hat.
 In other words, increases will make your hat sit perfectly.